Uncle Luke Surprised As Wife Files For Divorce After 12 Years Of Marriage

 “Under no circumstances was there any infidelities nor verbal or physical abuse by me,” he said, “I am now trying to make peace with her decision as best as I can.
 It will take time.
 The most important focus for me now is our son and being the best parent I can in this situation.”

-- TRIED IT: Balance Athletica’s Harmony Collection Restored My Faith In Cute, Sustainable Athlesisure Wear

-- Cincinnati: 2 People Arrested At The Hill Top Plaza Parking Lot

-Uncle Luke Surprised As Wife Files For Divorce After 12 Years Of Marriage was originally published on hiphopwired.com
+Uncle Luke Surprised As Wife Files For Divorce After 12 Years Of Marriage was originally published on rickeysmileymorningshow.com